 [3] Amazon Web Services. (n.d.).
 AWS Verified Access Customer Stories. https://aws.amazon.com/verified-access/customer-stories/

-AWS VPN
+Amazon Web Services VPN

 In an increasingly connected world, securing network communications is paramount.
-Amazon Web Services (AWS) provides a robust solution through AWS VPN (Virtual Private Network).
+AWS provides a robust solution through AWS VPN (Virtual Private Network).
 This section delves into the intricacies of AWS VPN, its architecture, deployment options, and how it fortifies data privacy and network security for organizations of all sizes.

 AWS VPN Overview AWS VPN is a cloud-based service that enables organizations to establish secure and encrypted connections to their AWS resources and networks, creating a private and isolated network environment.
 This service can be classified into two main categories: AWS Site-to-Site VPN and AWS Client VPN.